Christopher Mabee: Senior career

-Mabee moved up to the senior level in 2005-2006, with the hopes of making the Canadian Olympic team.
-His quest to make the team was chronicled on the fifth estate, along with other skaters like Jeffrey Buttle and Emanuel Sandhu.
+Mabee moved up to the senior level in 2005–2006, with the hopes of making the Canadian Olympic team.
+His quest to make the team was chronicled on The Fifth Estate, along with other skaters like Jeffrey Buttle and Emanuel Sandhu.
 Mabee placed ninth at Skate America and just off the podium at the NHK Trophy.
-But he placed fourth at Nationals, missing a berth on the Olympic team by one spot.
-Mabee had a career-best free skate, but his imperfect short program prevented him from placing higher.
-Mabee was instead put on the team to the Four Continents Figure Skating Championships, where he won the silver medal, the first senior medal of his career.
+He placed fourth at Nationals, missing a berth on the Olympic team by one spot.
+He had a career-best free skate, but his imperfect short program prevented him from placing higher.
+He was instead put on the team to the Four Continents Figure Skating Championships, where he won the silver medal, the first senior medal of his career.

-The 2006-2007 season began badly for Mabee.
-He had bad skates at both his Grand Prix events and he went into Nationals with the hope of skating clean and making the world team.
+The 2006–2007 season began badly for Mabee.
+He had bad skates at both his Grand Prix events, and went into Nationals with the hope of skating clean and making the world team.
 He did that and more.
 He skated two career-best programs, placing second overall, ahead of three-time national champion Emanuel Sandhu.
 This brought Mabee his first berth on the World team.
-Mabee went back to the Four Continents Championships, where he placed 5th in a much stronger field than the previous year's.
+He went back to the Four Continents Championships, where he placed 5th in a much stronger field than the previous year's.
 He placed 13th at Worlds.

-During the 2007-2008 season, Mabee competed on the Grand Prix.
+During the 2007–2008 season, Mabee competed on the Grand Prix.
 He placed 5th at the 2008 Canadian Figure Skating Championships and did not qualify for either the Four Continents or World teams.

-He was originally assigned to the 2008 Skate America and 2008 NHK Trophy Grand Prix events for the 2008-2009 season.
-However, he withdrew from them and announced in October, 2008 he would not compete in the 2008-2009 season due to a lack of motivation.
+He was originally assigned to the 2008 Skate America and 2008 NHK Trophy Grand Prix events for the 2008–2009 season.
+However, he withdrew from them and announced in October 2008 that he would not compete in the 2008–2009 season due to a lack of motivation.
 He announced his retirement from competitor skating on December 10, 2008.

 After his retirement, he began skating professionally on the west coast tour of Disney on Ice's High School Musical: The Ice Tour.
-He is now skating in the ice shows aboard the Royal Caribbean Cruiseships.
+He is now skating in the ice shows aboard the Royal Caribbean cruise ships.